7 Inventory Management Trends Retailers Should Know

 Personalization drives sales, increases brand loyalty, and elevates the customer experience.
 That said, this strategy only works if you can deliver on said goods once you acquire those customers.

 Trend 5: The Sophistication of the Inventory Manager’s Skill Set

 As inventory management grows increasingly sophisticated, so too will the skills required to oversee it.
-Companies are quickly eliminating manual processes and introducing software to reduce their reliance on spreadsheets.
+Companies are quickly eliminating manual processes and introducing warehouse management software to reduce their reliance on spreadsheets.
 As a result, it’ll be up to inventory professionals to understand how to use these new tools.

 In addition, inventory managers will need a working knowledge of important concepts in order to stay up to date on evolving trends and technology.
 Warehouses and retailers are moving towards artificial intelligence to manage demand forecast, automation to pick stock, and RFID scanners to gain visibility over inventory.

 Supply chain professionals must know how all of these elements work together to meet business objectives.